So, you want to learn how to start a content writing business?

 If you want to start a content writing business, you’ve got your work cut out for you – but fear not!
 Every truly great accomplishment at first seems impossible.
 I’m not promising it’s easy, but it will be worth it.

-a) I was personally asked by several readers for this guide, and I like to write about topics my audience cares about – even if it’s a little secret sauce-y! and,
+a.)
+I was personally asked by several readers for this guide, and I like to write about topics my audience cares about.

-b) I’m sharing this guide because I believe there is room for everyone in today’s market.
-With 4.57 billion people online, now is a better time than any to seek to build a brand in the digital space.
-Not to mention, if you specialize in a niche or content type, we’re barely even competitors!
+b.)
+I believe there is room for everyone in today’s market.
+With nearly 5 billion people and 60% of the world’s population online, now is a better time than any to seek to build a brand in the digital space.

-As the CEO of a successful content writing business, today’s guide will walk you through the things you must consider when you’re embarking on your own journey in building a writing biz.
+As the former 10-year CEO of a successful content writing business, today’s guide will walk you through the things you must consider when you’re embarking on your own journey in building a writing biz.

 - What skills and tools you’ll need to succeed